sammi-turner/Dotfiles/README.md

 # Dotfiles

-Simple set-ups for bash, vim, ranger and gedit.
+Simple set-ups for bash, vim and ranger.

-For Gedit, I use created the Snazzy Amber theme which I derived from the Base 16 Gruvbox Dark theme created by Gordon Chiam.

 Please consult the relevant Arch Wiki page if you are a "first timer" on any of those applications.